 0.25 X 100 = 25% margin

 The margin is 25%.
 That means you keep 25% of your total revenue.
 You spent the other 75% of your revenue on buying the bicycle.

-Margin measures how much of every dollar in sales you keep after paying expenses.
-In the example above, you keep $0.25 for every dollar you make.
-The greater the margin, the greater percentage of revenue you keep when you make a sale.
+The margin formula measures how much of every dollar in sales you keep after paying expenses.
+In the margin calculation example above, you keep $0.25 for every dollar you make.
+The greater the margin, the greater the percentage of revenue you keep when you make a sale.